OfficeDev/VBA-content/Word-VBA/articles/6eed8afa-efe6-0eba-6ab8-6c3ffc4e812d.md

 Private Sub MailMergeApp_MailMergeAfterMerge(ByVal Doc As Document, _ ByVal DocResult As Document)
  If DocResult Is Nothing Then
- MsgBox "Your mail merge on " &amp; _
+ MsgBox "Your mail merge on " &; _
- Doc.Name &amp; " is now finished."
+ Doc.Name &; " is now finished."

  Else
- MsgBox "Your mail merge on " &amp; _
+ MsgBox "Your mail merge on " &; _
- Doc.Name &amp; " is now finished and " &amp; _
+ Doc.Name &; " is now finished and " &; _
- DocResult.Name &amp; " has been created."
+ DocResult.Name &; " has been created."
  End If
 End Sub
 ```